-- 1. Preparation: (3 days LOE) - a.
+- 1. Preparation: (7 days LOE) - a.
 Participate in necessary phone calls and in-person meetings leading up to the study.
 Review the research protocol and other relevant literature provided by FHI 360 to gain a good understanding of the rationale and plan for the study. - b.
 Participate in discussions and assist FHI 360 staff with logistical issues. - c.
-Complete research ethics training (e.g., the web-based NIH course on "Protecting Human Research Subjects").
+Complete research ethics training (e.g., the web-based NIH course on "Protecting Human Research Subjects"). - d.
+Assist in obtaining ethical clearances and other approvals. - e.
+As needed, assist in recruitment of research candidates, including research team leaders (x2), field researchers (x6), third party quality check of translation/transcription (x1), and data entry operators (x2).